darktable-org/darktable/src/tests/integration/README.txt

    ./run <dir>

-   And rename output.png to expected.png and double check that expected.png is correct and really the expected output.
+   The output.png will be copied to expected.png, double check that expected.png is correct and really the expected output.

 6. Test that all is ok by running: